abodzsar29/computing-clearing-solutions-msc-thesis/README.md

-# Computing Clearing Solutions in Financial Networks Project
+# Computing Clearing Solutions in Financial Networks

 Welcome!
-This document provides instructions for the project by Andrew Bodzsar, submitted for the MSc Computational Finance at King's College London.
+This document provides instructions for the project developed by Andrew Bodzsar, submitted for the Individual Project module for the MSc Computational Finance course at King's College London.

 ## Project Overview